SNAKE STORIES AND MYTHS

 All through history snakes have been both good and evil.
 Here are some historic examples:

 In the Christian bible, the story of Adam and Eve being tempted by the evil snake.
-It was the snake (Satan) the tempted Eve with an apple and caused them to be kicked out of the beautiful Garden of Eden.
+It was the snake (Satan) that tempted Eve with an apple and caused them to be kicked out of the beautiful Garden of Eden.
 Also in the Bible, Moses, who went to Egypt to convince the Pharaoh to release the Hebrew slaves, turned his staff (walking stick) into a snake to prove God’s power.

 The Ancient Aztecs worshipped the snake.
 Quetzalcoatl was the “plumed serpent” and was considered the “Master of Life”.

 Some African Cultures worshipped rock Pythons and killing a python was a very serious crime.

 Aborigines in Australia believed that a giant rainbow serpent was the creator of life.

 Many cultures believed that snakes had medicinal or healing powers.

 And of course there is the story of St. Patrick who got rid of all the snakes in Ireland.

 He is celebrated every year on March 17th.
 Supposedly there are no snakes in Ireland to this